dedy-purwanto/twilist/readme.md

     twilist.py rep 3 "New tweet"

+By default, all draft will be saved inside the same folder from which you run the twilist.py, but you can specify another source instead,
+using:

+    twilist.py --file /path/to/twilist.txt

 Requirements
 ------------------------
 Twilist require you to have twidge in your system and already set up